mikeblochlevermore/setcourse/README.md

 During course creation or editing, modules can be added easily by clicking on a module div, workshops are added and handled in a similar fashion.

-Onclick triggers a JavaScript fuction which creates a new module / workshop via a PUT request, then creates the html using the unique module / workshop ID returned by the backend.
+Onclick triggers a JavaScript fuction which creates a new module / workshop element and, via a PUT request, creates the html using the unique module / workshop ID returned by the backend.

 ```
 function new_module() {